haithun/myCert/README.md

 You will end up with the CA's public key in '/opt/ca/public' and the private key in '/opt/ca/private'.

-You need to publish the CA's public certificate and CRL somehere.
-I use `ca`.
+You need to publish the CA's public certificate and CRL somehere.  `ca` (e.g. `ca.example.com`) is a reasonable place.
-(`ca.example.com`).
 In the above example, we used the configuration file `ca.example.com.cnf`.
 You can use openssl command line to create the CRL for your CA.